FourierTransformer/lua-complete/README.md

  * Add include paths (can then handle project-level modules)
  * Better cache invalidation.
 Re-analyze any project-level modules that may have been updated since analysis.
  * UTF-8 support for variable names (server currently has a gmatch pattern that doesn't handle UTF-8.)
- * Subtables (and functions in tables) in current file.
+ * Subtables in current file.

 ## Longshot
 The following would require full file analysis as opposed to just module-level analysis (some testing would have to be done as to if there is a speed difference):